 Pop culture is everywhere around us.
 It is apparent in fashion, sports, television, radio, gastronomy, books, and so many other aspects of our everyday lives.
 Since popular culture is such a large presence in peoples’ lives, it becomes important to determine its effect on people especially in the sense of how it impacts their identity and how they define themselves.
 While popular culture is not the only factor determining someone’s personal identity, an examination of popular culture’s potential to inspire people and the unique experience that each work of popular culture has on a person will effectively show that popular culture does play an influential part in defining a person.

 Popular culture’s role in self-definition is most obvious in scholars and fanatics.
 Someone who spends years studying or obsessing over a certain medium in popular culture will probably define themselves predominantly in terms of that particular work of popular culture.
 These cases demonstrate how big of an influence popular culture can potentially have on a person’s identity.
 However, these cases are not that common as Gary Westfahl points out in his article, Ways of Defining Personal Identity, and Popular Culture: Two (Largely) Unrelated Subjects, when he states, “The very fact that people such as Esteves garner media attention indicates that they represent a very small minority of the total population of popular culture consumers” (Westfahl).
 Westfahl argues that since fanatics and scholars constitute a small group in relation to the population, their cases of popular culture influencing their personal identity is not representative of most people.
 While Westfahl is correct in his argument that most people do not fall into the category of being a scholar or a fanatic of a popular culture work, his follow-up assumption that this means most people are not defined by popular culture fails to consider the complexity of personal definition.
 Asking whether or not someone is defined by what they like and popular culture gives the impression that the answer has to be black or white when really it is a complex question with a lot of grey area.
 People are constantly being redefined through their experiences, and their identities are always evolving and incorporating new ideas and thoughts that they come across in their everyday lives.
 Popular culture plays a large role in peoples’ lives whether or not they want it to because it constitutes so many different aspects of society whether in television, sports, books, and movies.
 These popular culture works contain thoughts, ideologies, and themes that cause reflection and contemplation, which can result in defining moments.
 Since there are so many factors that go into defining a person and popular culture is so apparent in society and everyday life, it is very likely that even if a person does not obsess as a scholar or a fanatic over a particular work of popular culture, popular culture has still played a role in their self-identification.
+Your analysis in the second half of this paragraph could use a bit more elaboration and persuasive grounding.
+You start really strong, though.